What really happened to the Führer? These Hitler death conspiracy theories, from the plausible to the outlandish, claim to have the answers.

 Furthermore, Hitler seems to have settled on April 30 as his suicide date because it was the latest day when he could be sure there would still be time to burn him properly and disperse the ashes before the Red Army took the Chancellery.
 His concern seems to have been that no trace of his remains should ever be recovered to serve his enemies as a trophy.

 Funny enough, such drama was predicted years before it happened by a then-obscure document commissioned by the Office of Strategic Services.
 In 1943, the OSS asked prominent psychologists to assess what was then known about Hitler from his public and private utterances as well as anecdotal statements from people who had known the man personally.

 The resulting report goes on for a bit about how Hitler saw himself in relation to his place in history, and then it offers a list of likely outcomes for when the fighting inevitably turned against Germany and Hitler’s fall became a certainty.

 Among the eight possible endings the team saw for Hitler, the outcome they rated as most likely read as follows:

 “It is probably true that he has an inordinate fear of death, but being an hysteric he could undoubtedly screw himself up into the super-man character and perform the deed.
 In all probability, however, it would not be a simple suicide.
 He has too much of the dramatic for that and since immortality is one of his dominant motives, we can imagine that he would stage the most dramatic and effective death scene he could possibly think of.
 He knows how to bind the people to him and if he cannot have the bond in life he will certainly do his utmost to achieve it in death.”

-After this look at Hitler death conspiracy theories, read up on Hitler’s descendants who are determined to end the bloodline as well as Jean-Marie Loret, the man who claims to be Hitler’s son.
+After this look at conspiracy theories about Adolf Hitler’s death, read up on Hitler’s descendants who are determined to end the bloodline as well as Jean-Marie Loret, the man who claims to be Hitler’s son.
 Then, see some haunting Holocaust photos that document one of history’s greatest tragedies.